Solomon Ray: Life Goes On...

 On May 29, 2012, Solomon released is single, "Life Goes On..." with an accompanying lyric video.
 The single was exclusively premiered on OUT.com and was featured on the front page of the iTunes Dance page.
 The dance single because a major success for Solomon, as it was remixed by various DJ's including Chew Fu, SpekrFreks and more, helping get the single noteworthy attention from Sirius Radio and Pandora.
 The music video, directed by JD Forte, was released on August 10 which showcased Solomon's more artistic side.
 Solomon and JD Forte created a heavily styled music video with lots of symbolism and dark themes, forcing them to create a Director's Cut and a mainstream edit for VEVO.
 A month later, VEVO featured the music video edit on their website.

 February 2013 Solomon went on a promo tour visiting London and Paris, in support of the European release of "Life Goes On...".
-The European single spent 3 months on the front page on iTunes Dance and went #1 in Germany and Denmark.
+The European single spent 3 months on the front page on iTunes Dance and went No. 1 in Germany and Denmark.

 Le Garçon

 While working on his debut album, "Why Boys Cry" Solomon decided to give fans a new EP as a prelude to the album.
 Titling the EP "Le Garçon" (meaning "The Boy" in French), the EP is said to be his darkest body of work yet.
 In December Solomon announced the release date and track listing.
 Out February 4, 2014, Le Garçon will contain 11 tracks.
-In a press release the EP is said to be, "Crafted out of isolation and inspired by digital art media, the prelude to Solomon’s highly anticipated debut album, Le Garçon is packed with hard-hitting beats, smooth melodies and vulnerable lyrics.
+In a press release the EP is said to be, "Crafted out of isolation and inspired by digital art media, the prelude to Solomon's highly anticipated debut album, Le Garçon is packed with hard-hitting beats, smooth melodies and vulnerable lyrics.
 The EP, a collection of new original songs, interludes, a poem and a hidden track, finds Solomon comfortably flexing his musical talents while assessing a new generation of music listeners."